feast-dev/feast/docs/getting-started/deploying-feast/docker-compose.md

 The Docker Compose setup is recommended if you are running Feast locally to try things out.
 It includes a built in Jupyter Notebook Server that is preloaded with Feast example notebooks to get you started.

-{% hint style="info" %}
-The Docker Compose deployment will take some time fully startup.
-During this time you may see some connection failures which should be automatically corrected a few minutes.
-{% endhint %}

 ## 0. Requirements

 * [Docker Compose](https://docs.docker.com/compose/install/) should be installed.